Yena830/Yena830/README.md

 - 👋 Hi, I’m @Yena830
 - 👀 I’m interested in everything cute!
 I want to learn coding more.
 - 🌱 I’m currently learning Java and Python by myself.
 - 💞️ I have a cat named Luna.
-You can see her on my icon.
+You can see her on my avatar.
 - 📫 How to reach me: You can send me an e-mail whenever you like.
 - ⚡ Fun fact: I'm ENFP.